TEAMuP-dev/HARP/README.md

 * Extract the contents of the ZIP file and move the directory containing `HARP` to a location of your choice, _e.g._ `/usr/local/bin/`.

 # Setup
 ## Standalone
+To work as a standalone application, you just need to open HARP and start using it.
 ### Opening HARP
 #### MacOS
 Run `HARP.app` to start the application.